 What is a “Mommy Makeover”?

-Also known as a post-pregnancy makeover, the “Mommy Makeover” refers to series of procedures designed to restore a woman’s figure after bearing children.
+Also known as a post-pregnancy makeover, the “Mommy Makeover” refers to a series of procedures designed to restore a woman’s figure after bearing children.
 This may include cosmetic surgery of the breast, such as augmentation, lift, or reduction, in conjunction with cosmetic surgery of the abdomen, such as one of the tummy tuck procedures.
 The “Mommy Makeover” is named because it addresses the changes that typically occur during the course of one or more pregnancies which may include:

 - Loss of breast shape and volume